sonic-net/SONiC/doc/SONiC_YANG_Model_Guidelines.md

 ### 6. All must, when, pattern and enumeration constraints can be derived from .h files or from code.
 If code has the possibility to have unknown behavior with some config, then we should put a constraint in YANG models objects.
 Also, Developer can put any additional constraint to stop invalid configuration.
+For new features, constraints may be derived based on low-level design document.

 For Example: Enumeration of IP_TYPE comes for aclorch.h
 ```